 In many places outside of North America purslane is commonly eaten as a fresh or cooked vegetable.
 In the US it can occasionally be found in specialty stores or at Farmer’s Markets.

 The stems, leaves and flower buds have a slightly tart or sour and salty taste.
 The intensity of flavor is influenced by the physiology of the plant.
 In hot, dry conditions purslane switches to photosynthesis using Crassulacean acid metabolism (C4) as a means of conserving moisture.
 In this system the leaves trap carbon dioxide at night (instead of during the day as with normal photosynthetic process, when open stomata would allow valuable water to escape through transpiration) and convert this to malic acid.
 Then the malic acid, which has a sour flavor, is converted to glucose for storage during the day.
 So leaves picked early in the day when malic acid concentrations are highest will have the tartest flavor.
 There are several named cultivars that are grown as crops, but few are available in the US.

 Purslane is used in many cuisines around the world, especially in salads, soups, stews, and tomato sauces.
-When cooked purslane becomes mucilaginous, and will act as a thickener in soups or stews.
-In Greece the leaves are fried in olive oil, then mixed with feta cheese, tomato, onion garlic and oregano.
+When cooked, purslane becomes mucilaginous and will act as a thickener in soups or stews.
 The seeds are also edible.

 – Susan Mahr, University of Wisconsin – Madison